amadridlar/express/README.md

-npm i morgan #print logs in console npm i colors #shoy colors in console npm i ejs #view template npm i -D nodemon #autorefresh server when a change is added in the code
+npm i morgan #print logs in console npm i colors #shoy colors in console npm i ejs #view template npm i -D nodemon #autorefresh server when a change is made in the code
 ```

 ## Start the server